femtonelson/AWS_Jupyter-Installation-on-Ubuntu-Server/README.md

 [Inspired from ]

 # Step 0 : Objective
-- Install Jupyter Notebook on a publicly accessible Ubuntu server (AWS EC2 instance)
+- Install Jupyter on a publicly accessible Ubuntu server (AWS EC2 instance).
 - Configure two different Python virtual environments with Python3.6 and Python3.7 interpreters respectively
 - Each Python virtual environment runs with its own specific interpreter, libraries, scripts
 - As such each virtual environment is isolated from others as well as from the default Python environment included in the operating system